apache/couchdb-documentation/src/api/server/authn.rst

     ; ec:bar = -----BEGIN PUBLIC KEY-----\nMHYwEAYHK...AzztRs\n-----END PUBLIC KEY-----\n

 The `jwt_key` section lists all the keys that this CouchDB server trusts.
-You should ensure that all nodes of your cluster has the same list.
+You should ensure that all nodes of your cluster have the same list.

 JWT tokens that do not include a `kid` claim will be validated against the `$alg:_default` key.

-It is mandatory to specify the algorithm associated with every key for security reasons (notably presenting a HMAC signed token using a RSA or EC public key that the server trusts: https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).
+It is mandatory to specify the algorithm associated with every key for security reasons (notably presenting a HMAC-signed token using an RSA or EC public key that the server trusts: https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).